- Rights specified in the Conditions of Service

 Hydro-Québec’s servitudes, or easements, include certain rights and restrictions:

-- The right to install, add and operate overhead and underground telecommunications and power distribution lines on the site of the servitude
+- The right to install, add, maintain and operate overhead and underground telecommunications and power distribution lines on the site of the servitude

 - The right to authorize individuals, public utilities and municipalities to install, add and operate lines, cables, conduits, equipment and accessories on the site of the servitude, including underground and in the overhang